Wade008/T2A1-B-Workbook/README.md

 ### Performance comparison between Bubble Sort and Merge Sort

-Based on the Big(O) complexity discussed above, The merge sort algorithm has O(log n) complexity, indicating there are fewer steps required to sort a particular array compared with the bubble sort algorithm O(n<sup>2</sup>).
+Based on the Big(O) complexity discussed above, The merge sort algorithm has O(n log n) complexity, indicating there are fewer steps required to sort a particular array compared with the bubble sort algorithm O(n<sup>2</sup>).
 For example, to sort an array of 10 elements using the bubble sort algorithm it could take up to 10 X 10 = 100 iterations to sort the array, while the merge sort algorithm could take 10 X log<sub>2</sub>10 = 32 iterations (approx.) to sort the array, making the merge sort algorithm more efficient.

 <hr>